 The intention of this training module is to discover where difficulties lie in the identification of certain taxa.
-Results for Scheme Year 2018 / 2019 were presented in the Ring Test Bulletins (RTB) along with the reasons for each identification discrepancy.
+Results for Scheme Year 26 (2019 / 2020) were presented in the Ring Test Bulletins (RTB) along with the reasons for each identification discrepancy.
 These bulletins contain images of the test material and of all available taxa that were named as alternative identifications by participants.
 Participating laboratories were advised to retain ring test specimens for a few weeks after receiving their results, in order that they could review their identifications, if necessary.
-Participants are encouraged to question APEM Ltd. identifications if they still believed their original identifications to be correct.
+Participants are encouraged to question APEM Ltd. identifications if they still believe their original identifications to be correct.
 On completion of each exercise, specimens were required to be returned to APEM Ltd. for reference and / or potential future circulation.

-2.2.2.3.1 Ring Test 55 (Type: General)
+2.2.2.3.1 Ring Test 57 (Type: General)

-The results discussed below are given in Table 1 of RTB55, which displays the data arranged with columns for species to enable quick reference to the range of answers received and in Table 2, which presents the results arranged with columns for laboratories (see Worsfold et al., 2018; Ring Test Bulletin RTB55).
+The results discussed below are given in Table 1 of RTB57, which displays the data arranged with columns for species to enable quick reference to the range of answers received and in Table 2, which presents the results arranged with columns for laboratories (see Worsfold et al., 2019; Ring Test Bulletin RTB57).

-Twelve of the 25 specimens circulated were annelids (all polychaetes), five were molluscs, seven were crustaceans and one was from other taxa (Ascidiacea).
-The agreement at generic level was generally good; 54 differences (11% of all genus identifications received from participants) were recorded in the 20 data sets received from 20 participating laboratories.
-There was less agreement at species level, with 123 differences recorded (25% of all species identifications received from participants).
+Twelve of the 25 specimens circulated were annelids (all polychaetes, including one echiuran), five were molluscs, seven were crustaceans and one was from another phylum (Echinodermata).
+The agreement at generic level was generally good; 92 differences (16% of all genus identifications received from participants) were recorded in the 23 data sets received from 21 participating laboratories.
+There was less agreement at species level, with 165 differences recorded (29% of all species identifications received from participants).

-Four of the specimens circulated were responsible for over half (35%) of participants' species level identification differences.
-These were the bivalve mollusc Clausinella fasciata; the polychaete annelids Sphaerosyllis c.f. taylori and Boudemos ardabilia; and the cumacean crustacean Cumopsis goodsir.
+Three of the specimens circulated were responsible for just over a quarter (27%) of participants' species level identification differences.
+These were the polychaete annelids Ophryotrocha labronica agg. and Thalassema thalassemia (an echiuran worm); and the bivalve mollusc Gari tellinella.

-Four of the 25 specimens circulated (the polychaete annelids Aponuphis bilineata, Euclymene oerstedii and Diplocirrus glaucus and the amphipod crustacean Phtisica marina were correctly identified by all participants.
+Two of the 25 specimens circulated (the polychaete annelids Ophelina acuminata and Spirobranchus triqueter) were correctly identified by all participants.

-Further details and analysis of results can be found in the Ring Test Bulletin RTB55, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).
+Further details and analysis of results can be found in the Ring Test Bulletin RTB57, which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).

-2.2.2.3.2 Ring Test 56 (Type: Targeted on oligochaetes)
+2.2.2.3.2 Ring Test 58 (Type: Targeted on non-native species)

-The results discussed below are given in Table 1 of RTB56, which displays the data arranged with species as columns to enable quick reference to the range of answers received and in Table 2 which presents the results with laboratories as columns (see Worsfold et al., 2019; Ring Test Bulletin RTB56).
+The results discussed below are given in Table 1 of RTB58, which displays the data arranged with species as columns to enable quick reference to the range of answers received and in Table 2 which presents the results with laboratories as columns (see Worsfold et al., 2020; Ring Test Bulletin RTB58).

-Most (22) of the specimens circulated were oligochaetes; three polychaete species were included for their potential to be confused with oligochaetes.
-There were many discrepancies at genus level; 128 differences (28% of all genus identifications received from participants) were recorded in the 18 data sets received from 21 participating laboratories.
-There were additional disagreements at species level, with 169 differences recorded (38% of all species identifications received from participants).
+RT58 included 21 cryptogenic or non-native species and four species that were considered likely to be confused with NNS.
+Five were annelids (four polychaetes and one oligochaete), 7 were molluscs, 10 were crustaceans and 3 from other phyla (Bryozoa and Chordata).
+The agreement at generic level was moderate; 92 differences (19% of all genus identifications received from participants) were recorded in the 19 data sets received from 19 participating laboratories.
+There was less agreement at species level, with 139 differences recorded (29% of all species identifications received from participants).